wptrainingteam/learn-wp-content/tutorials/interacting-with-the-rest-api.md

 const post = new wp.api.models.Post( { id: id } );
 ```

 Finally, you'll need to delete the post from the database, using the Posts model's `destroy` method.
-You can also add a `done` callback to handle the response once the post is deleted:
+You can also add the `done` callback to handle the response once the post is deleted:

 ```js
 post.destroy().done( function ( post ) {